maciuozz/CI-CD/Docker-scripts/README.md

 <h2>DOCKER AGENTS</h2>
-You must be logged in as the jenkins user.
-Then you can run the script to create 2 containers that represent 2 agents/2 jenkins nodes:
+You need to be logged in as the jenkins user.
+Then you can run the script ***run.sh*** to create 2 containers that represent 2 docker agents connected to 2 jenkins nodes:

     sudo chmod +x run.sh
     sudo ./run.sh

+To check the connection run:

+    sudo ssh jenkins@10.0.2.100
+    sudo ssh jenkins@10.0.2.100